DHTMLX/gantt-docs/data/api/gantt_onbeforetaskmove_event.md

 	api/gantt_onaftertaskmove_event.md
 @template:	api_event
 @descr:
 The event is blockable.
-Return *false* to cancel adding of the task.
+Return *false* to cancel moving of the task.

 Note, the event fires in 2 cases: